How to Install a Ceiling Fan

 - If your fan doesn't have the slide-on fan bracket, place the fan bracket over the mounting bolts that poke through the bracket and fasten it with the nuts provided.

-Always check the angle of your ceiling before installing a downrod.
-Ceilings with steep angles will need a special downrod.
+Always check the ceiling height and angle before installing a downrod.
+Ceilings with steep angles or a sloped ceiling will need a special downrod.

 - Using a flat surface, such as a table or floor, slip the canopy onto the downrod and run the main wires through.
 Insert the clevis and cotter pins to the downrod, so that it connects to the fan's base.